 Plans are a good start, but process is crucial.

-...the actual design process was one of the best and smoothest parts of the process, thanks in large part to your help.
+“…the actual design process was one of the best and smoothest parts of the process, thanks in large part to your help.”Ian C, Matthias Media

-It is not uncommon for clients to be reluctant to spend the time & money on all this planning & design thinking process before working on the pixels.
-It's because they don’t (yet) understand the value of the planning and the process.
-For this project, I did end up delivering a tailored process to first create the design plans & strategy, and then I executed the design to produce some nice pixels.
+It is not uncommon for clients to be reluctant to spend the time and money on all this planning and design process, before working on the pixels.
+It’s because they don’t (yet) understand the value of the planning and the process.
+For this project, I delivered a tailored process to first create the design plans and strategy, and then I executed the design to produce some nice pixels.

 Turned out the client was pleasantly surprised by the design process which ended up being ‘…the best and smoothest parts of the process’.
 I was obviously happy he was happy, but I wasn’t surprised that the design part, my part, was smoother than others… I know planning and process pays off every time.

 This is not unique feedback.
-On another recent website design & development project, I received the following text from the client:
+On another recent website design and development project, I received the following text from the client:

-He could see the value of the process we went through, and was wishing he’d had used a similar ‘design first’ approach on a startup venture he is running.
+He could see the value of the process we went through, and was wishing he had used a similar ‘design first’ approach on a startup venture he is running.

 My passion is the pixels, but I also love the process, because in the end, a good process results in more meaningful and beautiful pixels.